-Here's How to Volunteer in Miami for Earth Day
+Here's How to Volunteer in Miami This Holiday Season

 North of all the madness on Lauderdale Beach you’ll find the serene wilderness of Hugh Taylor Birch State Park, a swath of seaside nature so rare and valuable it has an entire non-profit devoted to keeping it pristine.
 The Friends of Birch State Park offer plenty of ways for you to help their mission, whether it's clearing dead brush from the island in the middle of its picturesque lake or cleaning out nature cabins so youth organizations can use them for environmental education.
 You can even spend the day driving a tram around the park, shuttling other volunteers and breathing in the spectacular scenery.

-The Surfrider Foundation is best known for its frequent beach cleanups and dune restorations, but the ocean conservation organization does other important action items, too, and those lesser-known programs need volunteers to grow.
-The Blue Water Task Force will have you and your group traveling to new locations each week, gathering water samples so they can be tested to determine where resources should be focused.
-Surfrider also maintains the Ocean Friendly Restaurants program, where volunteers can approach their favorite restaurants to get them onboard with more ocean-friendly practices.
-Contact email@example.com for more info on both initiatives.
+The Surfrider Foundation is best known for its frequent beach clean-ups and dune restorations, but the ocean conservation organization does other important action items, too, and those lesser-known programs need volunteers to grow.
+The Blue Water Task Force will see you and your group traveling to new locations each week, gathering water samples so they can be tested to determine where resources should be focused.
+Surfrider also maintains the Ocean Friendly Restaurants program, where volunteers can approach their favorite restaurants and persuade them to get onboard with more ocean-friendly practices.
+If your office or organization wants to make giving back a group event, sign up for a Surfrider Experience Day, where the whole crew can clean the beach or restore dunes together.
+Contact firstname.lastname@example.org for more info.

 Admit it: Cuddling adorable cats and dogs barely seems like work.
 And at the Humane Society, you can volunteer to do said cuddling, or any other number of tasks that aid in the organization's goals of finding homes for stray pets.
 Volunteers do everything from administrative tasks to walking dogs to planning events and community outreach.
 So, even if you’re not a pet person, the Humane Society has a volunteer role for you.
 But, honestly, once you see those little faces you’ll want to spend more time here than at home.